shane-kerr/Yeti-Project/doc/OnBoarding.md

    of Yeti root servers (ideally 25 operator are from different countries and a various continents).

-There is an agreement for Yeti operator who would like to run **Additional root server**.
+There is an agreement for a Yeti operator who would like to run **Additional root server**.
 A Yeti operator can apply additional root server only when:

 * The number of Yeti root servers is less than the maximum number of roots in the Yeti testbed (currently 25),
 * They meet the basic technical requirements for the additional server, and
-* They provide the information of additional server, IPv6 address(AFXR), domain name, the software and version.
+* They provide the information of additional server, just like the initial server they operate.

 Coordinators reserve the right to reclaim the **Additional root server** in case no room for new Yeti root operator (given that there is a limit).